Improving Natal Chart Accuracy

 Even if you only have a rough idea, such as the afternoon or evening, that’s fine for most resourceful astrologers.

-To understand how you can still get an accurate reading without an approximate birth time, we have to consider one major reason you go to an astrologer: to get a star chart made.
+To understand how you can still get an accurate reading without an approximate birth time, we have to consider one major reason you go to an astrologer: to get a natal chart made.

-Ideally, if you know the exact time and place of your birth, you’ll tell that to the astrologer, and they’ll be able to construct a good star chart.
+Ideally, if you know the exact time and place of your birth, you’ll tell that to the astrologer, and they’ll be able to construct a good natal chart.